z390development/z390/test/README.md

 But in general they exist to allow me or possibly A.N.
 Other to test my code.

 As of today, they are:
-acb2.*      a user assembly prog that opens a v2 ACB to verify that vz390 recognises it and proceeds to opening
+acb2.*      a user assembly prog that opens a zzVSAM v2 ACB to verify that vz390 recognises it and proceeds to
-            the corresponding file.
+            opening the corresponding file.
 DEMOCAT.*   a replica written in Java of (some of) the contents of the DEMOCAT in 1.5.06.
 It allows vz390.v2 to
             call upon catalog services without knowing anything about v1 catalog loadmod layout.
 ESF1.dta    a little scrap of a file matching the ESF1 entry in DEMOCAT so that vz390 will find a file to